Rathbones inflows slow in third quarter

-LONDON British investment manager Rathbone Brothers saw inflows of funds slow in its third quarter compared to a year earlier, impacted by the loss of an investment trust mandate and clients unnerved by an unsettled economic backdrop.
+LONDON Investment manager Rathbone Brothers (RAT.L) saw inflows of funds slow in its third quarter compared to a year earlier, impacted by the loss of an investment trust mandate and clients unnerved by an unsettled economic backdrop.

 Net inflows during the three months to September 30 were 134 million pounds, compared with 307 million pounds a year earlier, Rathbones said in a trading statement on Wednesday.